Gerald Bruce Lee

 Gerald Bruce Lee (born February 9, 1952) is an American former district judge of the United States District Court for the Eastern District of Virginia.

 Education and career highlights

-Lee was educated at American University where he earned a Bachelor of Arts degree in 1973, and a Juris Doctor in 1976 from American University's Washington College of Law.
+Lee was the first in his family to attend college and attended American University where he earned a Bachelor of Arts degree in 1973, and a Juris Doctor in 1976 from American University's Washington College of Law.
 Lee worked in private practice in Alexandria, Virginia until 1992, when he became a Circuit court judge on the 19th Judicial Circuit of Virginia, Fairfax Circuit Court.
 Lee was nominated to his present position as United States District Judge by President Bill Clinton on May 22, 1998, and received his commission on October 1, 1998.
 He retired from active service on September 30, 2017.

 Biography

 As an attorney

 Prior to ascending to the bench, Lee was a trial lawyer for fifteen years, representing individuals and businesses in civil and criminal cases in state and federal courts.
 He was a partner at Cohen, Dunn & Sinclair, an Alexandria, Virginia, law firm.

 As an attorney, Lee was involved in a number of notable cases.
 He was one of the first to assert the "battered woman defense" in a murder case in 1978 and his client was acquitted of murder.
 He successfully defended a Vietnam veteran in a criminal case and arranged for the veteran to receive proper medical treatment for Post Traumatic Stress Disorder and drug treatment.
 As counsel for local civil rights organization he defended the principal of a local high school against disciplinary action after school officials learned he was in an interracial marriage.
 He defended a number of corporations against commercial and employment claims.

 Lee was an active member of the Virginia State Bar.
 He was an elected member of the Virginia State Bar Council, Chairman of the General Practice of Law Section, President of the Northern Virginia Black Attorneys Association, and Chairman of the Judicial Selection Committee of the Alexandria Bar Association.

 In 1990, Governor Douglas Wilder appointed Lee to serve on the Board of Directors of the Metropolitan Washington Airports Authority, the managers of Washington National and Dulles International Airports.
 During his tenure on the board both airports were in the midst of modernization and expansion.

 When he was under consideration for the appointment, Lee's credentials were reviewed by twelve bar associations.
 Lee received the highest rating possible for all twelve bar associations for the appointment.